 Finally, “icons” from the world of pot are starting to talk about landrace preservation.

-To date, the biggest corporate foray into the landrace realm has been the now-infamous Strain Hunters.
+To date, the biggest corporate foray into the landrace realm is the now-infamous Strain Hunters.

 Watching the self-proclaimed “King of Cannabis” brought to mind that brutal takedown of Paul Theroux, author of The Great Railway Bazaar: